 When you take your attention into the present moment, a certain alertness arises.
 You become more conscious of what’s around you, but also, strangely, a sense of presence that is both within and without.

-The above photograph reminded me of Thick Nhat Hanh’s tea meditation.
+The above photograph reminded me of Thich Nhat Hanh’s tea meditation.
 The message is – live in the present.
 When you are drinking your tea, put everything else out of your head –enjoy your tea!
 Attention to simple normal everyday tasks lies at the heart of mindfulness practice.
 This meditation is fun to try and a very easy way incorparate mindfulness into your life.

 - Make a cup of tea.